 Ron Avi Astor

 His work has been funded by the Department of Defense Educational Activity, National Institutes of Mental Health, H.F.
 Guggenheim Foundation, National Academy of Education/Spencer Foundation, William T. Grant Foundation, Israeli Ministry of Education, a Fulbright Senior Scholar Fellowship, University of Michigan, USC and the W.K.
-Kellogg Foundation.
+Kellogg Foundation and other foundations.